nalej/docs/tutorials/dockerAppInNalej.md

 	--name=name-app
 ```

 Here, as you may have noticed, is also the moment where we name the app with a human-readable name.
-When this command exits, it returns a JSON with an application **instance** ID, which is what we will use to work with the deployed instance.
+When this command exits, it returns an application **instance** ID, which is what we will use to work with the deployed instance.

 ### Web Interface